 Best Splurge: Cabin Field Sandbox Boat Amish Playset

 Part boat, part play structure, and part sandbox, this custom-built creation is any child's backyard dream come true.
 Cabinfield has relationships with many different Amish craftspeople, who are known for their high-quality woodworking pieces.
-This boat (more of an ark, really) measures 13 feet by 6 feet, and comes with a nautical-style steering wheel.
+This boat (more of an ark, really) is a great large option and even comes with a nautical-style steering wheel.
 You can also opt to upgrade the siding from pine to cedar, and add features such as mounted binoculars and a telescope.

 Note that this piece can't be delivered by FedEx or UPS; instead, Cabinfield works with motor freight shipping companies, and you will likely need to have assistance on hand to get it from the truck to your yard.